Twin Block Retainers in Orthodontics

 In the before profile picture, the lower jaw (mandible) and chin is positioned back closer to the throat.
 In the after picture, the jaw has moved out into a more forward position.
 When the mandible is positioned forward, the tongue is not living on the throat and blocking airflow and breathing.
 This is especially a big issue a night during sleep.

-Meet the Twin Block Appliance
+How Does the Twin Block Appliance Work

-How Dental Appliances Promote Jaw and Facial Bone Growth Video
+How Dental Appliances Promote Facial Growth Video

 Twin Block orthodontic treatment requires a top and bottom device that must be worn together.
 Each of the appliances has a bite ramp that interlocks when closing to help guide your jaws into a more forward bite position.
 This will improve the growth of the bottom jaw, the overall bite and a child’s profile.
 The ramps are also called an index in dental orthopedics.
 An index is an appliance bite feature where the shape of the device only allows the patient bite into one position.
 Functional orthodontics increases airflow through the mouth by increasing the space in the mouth for the tongue.
 Anterior growth of the lower jaw also moves the tongue’s position of posture forward and further away from the airway.